 Spider Bite Pictures, Symptoms, and Treatments

-If you think you may have been bitten by a spider, chances are you are not in danger and that your wound can be treated with basic first aid.
+If you think you may have been bitten by a spider, chances are you are not in serious danger.
+In most cases, your wound can be treated with basic first aid.

-In fact, if you didn't actually see the spider bite you, the bump, bite, rash, or redness you're experiencing could be a wide range of things, from other kinds of bug bites to pimples or cysts or a skin infection of some kind like strep or MRSA.
+In fact, if you didn't actually see the spider bite you, that bump, bite, rash, or redness you're experiencing could be due to a wide range of things—including other types of bug bites, pimples, cysts, skin infections, or MRSA.

 Though most spiders are technically poisonous, in the vast majority of cases, their fangs are too small to cause humans much trouble.
-Usually an itchy, red wound that goes away in about a week is the only result of most spider bites.
+Typically, the only result of a spider bite is an itchy, red wound that goes away in about a week.

-Symptoms of Black Widow or Brown Recluse Bites
+Symptoms of Black Widow and Brown Recluse Bites

-A red ring that forms around a white wound that looks kind of like a target, a blister that has developed on the skin surrounded by red
+A red ring forms around a white wound (looks like a target or bullet).
+A blister develops on the skin surrounded by red.

 Warm Southern and Western States